FabricationsHQ - Putting the Words to the Music

 AC: Yes.
 That’s just great fun and Davie and Ross are monster musicians.
 Again, I’m so lucky to be able to play with not just good friends but great musicians.

-AC: …that’s why I disappeared for a month, just practising and listening to his playing!
+AC: And that’s why I disappeared for a month, just practising and listening to his playing!

-RM: And another Steve Smith commonality, albeit an indirect one, is that one of the many exceptional musicians you have appeared with is guitarist Frank Gambale.
-I’m a huge fan of Frank’s playing and style.
-He played with Steve’s Vital Information band for some 16 years.
+RM: Another Steve Smith commonality, albeit an indirect one, is that one of the many exceptional musicians you have appeared with is guitarist Frank Gambale.
+I’m a huge fan of Frank’s playing and style; he played with Steve’s Vital Information band for some sixteen years.

-AC: Oh that was a real privilege.
-Frank was just such a nice guy.
-He was putting together a band to play in Edinburgh a few years ago.
-He sent through the song-sheets and then when we got together he was a pleasure to play with and to be around.
-A technically brilliant player.
+He was putting together a band to play in Edinburgh a few years ago and started by sending through the song-sheets.
+Then, once we got together, he was a pleasure to play with and to be around.

 RM: We must talk a little about Wolfstone.
 That sounds, and looks, like a lot of fun, playing and performing with the Wolf pack.